grimmlab/gumbeldore/README.md

 ## Reproduce results

-To provide a low-entry barrier, we assembled a reproduction script that loads the model checkpoints for TSP, CVRP, and JSSP and reproduces the greedy results reported in the paper.
+To provide a low barrier to get started, we assembled a reproduction script that loads the model checkpoints for TSP, CVRP, and JSSP and reproduces the greedy results reported in the paper.
 Run with

 ```
 $ python reproduce.py